PythonOT/POT/docs/source/quickstart.rst

     - :any:`auto_examples/plot_OT_1D`
     - :any:`auto_examples/plot_OT_1D_smooth`
     - :any:`auto_examples/plot_stochastic`

+Recently [23]_ introduced the sinkhorn divergence that build from entropic regularization to compute fast and differentiable geometric diveregnce between empirical distributions.

 Finally note that we also provide in :any:`ot.stochastic` several implementation of stochastic solvers for entropic regularized OT [18]_ [19]_.